 7.7.1.
-For the purposes of enforcement under the Act, the following are designated as scheduled monuments, listed buildings etc.:
+For the purposes of enforcement under the Act, the following are designated as schedule monuments, listed buildings etc.:

-- scheduled ancient monuments; - listed buildings; - buildings subject to preservation orders; and - those buildings in conservation areas subject to control of demolition.
+- scheduled ancient monuments, - listed buildings, - buildings subject to preservation orders, and - those buildings in conservation areas subject to control of demolition.